Gutenberg Sci-Fi 4

 H. B. Fyfe

-The Science Fiction Encyclopedia has a little on this writer, saying he wrote many stories and a novel about how clever humans “outwit thick‐skulled… Aliens”.
+The Encyclopedia of Science Fiction has a little on this writer, saying he wrote many stories and a novel about how clever humans “outwit thick‐skulled… Aliens”.
 A Transmutation of Muddles builds up a hustle of promises and insurance counter‐claims with aliens dramatised like every other swindled civilisation.
 The aliens are scaly, do not wear much and are coloured brown.

 H. B, Fyfe was something of a fixture, there are twenty two on Gutenberg.